wisemen-digital/flutter-onboarding-codelab/pages/4_overview.md

 This function has a return type of `List<Todo>` because this function returns the data to the UI.
 It requires 2 parameters: `limit` and `offset`.
 These are used to paginate the data.
 The function reads the todos from the local database and maps them to a `Todo` object.

 We still need to add the map function.
-Add the following code to the `todos_table.dart`.
+Add the following code to `repositories/table_mappers/todos_table_mapper.dart`.
 This code will map the table model to the feature model.
 ```dart
 extension TodosTableMapper on TodoObject {
   Todo toModel() => Todo(